Return to the main gate

 For ritual work

-Faeries bright in faerie light, please help me create energy tonight, guide my thoughts and guide my sight to manifest a spell that is right.
+Faeries bright in faerie light, please help me create energy tonight, guide my thoughts and guide my sight to manifest the spell that is right.

 Just as important as asking for help is making sure you thank the faeries for coming to help you.
 It's also a good idea to make an offering to the faeries as well.
-Specific faeries like specific things, but if you want to provide a generic gift leave a plate of fruit or vegetables outside by your favorite tree after sunset.
+Specific faeries like specific thing.
+If you want to provide a generic gift, leave a plate of fruit or vegetables outside by your favorite tree after sunset.
 Don't leave meat, and if you leave a drink, wine is the most common.
 Highly processed alcohol is generally a bad idea.
+Some faerie experts say leaving alcohol of any kind is an insult to the Fae.
+They suggest leaving natural fruit juice instead.

 Additional Reading